choerubi/algolabra-dungen/documentation/weekly_report_3.md

   - Adding generate and exit buttons
   - Working on the Bowyer-Watson algorithm
   - Writing the weekly report
-  - Working on the the testing report
+  - Working on the testing report